-- Has final authority to hire or terminate any consultant; - May seek additional opinions from other consultants at any time; - · Reviews and approves annually the consultant's scope of work, both for duties provided to the Committee and for duties provided to management; - Approves annually the consultant's fee structure for services rendered, and the Chairman of the Committee reviews and approves actual fees incurred quarterly; - Reviews annually structural safeguards to assure the independence of the consultant; - Conducts an annual formal review of the consultant's performance; and - Is responsible for determining whether, and under what circumstances, the consultant participates in Committee meetings and executive sessions.
+- Has final authority to hire or terminate any consultant; - May seek additional opinions from other consultants at any time; - Reviews and approves annually the consultant's scope of work, both for duties provided to the Committee and for duties provided to management; - Approves annually the consultant's fee structure for services rendered, and the Chairman of the Committee reviews and approves actual fees incurred quarterly; - Reviews annually structural safeguards to assure the independence of the consultant; - Conducts an annual formal review of the consultant's performance; and - · Is responsible for determining whether, and under what circumstances, the consultant participates in Committee meetings and executive sessions.

 Governance and Nominating Committee.
 The current members of our Governance and Nominating Committee are A. M. Herman (Chairman), R. J. Bernhard, F. R. Chang Diaz, B. V. Di Leo, S. B. Dobbs, R. K. Herdman, T. J. Lynch, W. I. Miller and G. R. Nelson.
 All members are independent directors as defined under our independence criteria, SEC rules and NYSE listing standards.
 The Governance and Nominating Committee met five times during 2016.
 The Governance and Nominating Committee reviews and makes recommendations to our Board with respect to its membership, size, composition, procedures and organization.
 The Committee uses its network of contacts to identify potential director candidates, and it engaged a professional search firm to identify potential director candidates based on criteria selected by the Committee, interview identified candidates and conduct background checks.
-This Committee will also consider properly submitted shareholder recommendations of nominees for election to our Board.
-Shareholder recommendations, including biographical information as to the proposed candidate and a statement from the shareholder as to the qualifications and willingness of such person to serve on our Board, must be submitted in writing to our Secretary.
+This Committee will also consider properly submitted shareholder recommendations of nominees for election to our Board, must be submitted in writing to our Secretary.